allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

       [
         *A. In-clinic supervision*
         #v(0em)
-        - You come to the clinic for _every_ dose increase, every 2-4 weeks.\
+        - You come to the clinic for _every_ dose increase (every 2-4 weeks).\
-        - You do the rest of the step's daily maintenance doses at home.
+        - You give the daily maintenance doses at home.
       ],
     ),